 Select Wines

-The dark fruit showing on the bouquet continues on the palate – generous layers of mouth filling fruit – black currant, black licorice and black cherry “stuffed” is a word David mentioned to describe this wine.
+The 2012 Black Cordon Reserve Cru Cabernet Sauvignon is a barrel selection (3 barrels).
+Unlike the other reds we tried this is a single vineyard, single varietal bottling from their Coombsville Vineyard.
+The dark fruit showing on the bouquet continues on the palate with generous layers of mouth filling fruit including black currant, black licorice and dark cherry.
+“Stuffed” is a word David mentioned to us when describing this wine.
 It is dense and well extracted like the younger vintage we tried.
 The tannins are earthy and slightly chalky.
-The intensity of flavors lingers, and then does so some more.
+The intensity of flavors lingers, and when you think its about finished, it continues even longer showcasing both flavor and texture.

 —